RaphielGang/Telegram-Paperplane/README.md

 #### Utilities

-- `.approvepm`: approve DMing
+- `.approve`: approve DMing
-- `.iamafk`: Sets you as AFK
+- `.afk`: Sets you as AFK
-- `.notafk`: Sets you as not AFK, and gives you brief list if who messaged you while you were away
+- `just send a message Anywhere To Remove afk`: Sets you as not AFK, and gives you brief list if who messaged you while you were away
 - `.chatid`: show chat id
 - `.userid`: show user id
 - `.getqr`: encrypt QRCode